What is it?

 How secure is the evidence?

-Overall, the evidence base is judged to be of moderate security.
+The evidence base is of moderate security.
 There is a large quantity of research on the impact of mastery learning, though much of it is relatively dated and findings are not consistent.
-In addition, most meta-analyses examining mastery learning use statistical techniques which may inflate the overall effect size so some caution is needed in interpreting the average impact.
-Having noted these concerns, a more recent study in the US found that mastery learning approaches can increase learning by up to six months in maths for 13-14 year olds, which is consistent with several older studies.
+In addition, most meta-analyses examining mastery learning use older statistical techniques that may be less accurate.

 What are the costs?